pablogarciaamolina/TFG/develop_guide.md

 - Check ML models
 - Check if Label encoding can be added to the data processing.
 Maybe utils?

-## PIPELINE ??
+## PIPELINE

-Contains code to integrate data and models, and others ?
+- Implement abstraction for training Tabnet over a dataset
+- Implement pipeline for using CLI to clasify a datset using Mistral and Gemini

 ## IMPLEMENTATION / Notebooks?

 - Preparing data for models
     - Binarizing
-    - Splitting into train and test, and balancing classes